Harryvo1412/Hcmus-fishpond-water-quality/data/photos/2025-12-14_pilot/README.md

 # Photos — 2025-12-14 Pilot

-This folder is the planned cleaned location for pilot photos.
+This folder contains the pilot session photos for 2025-12-14 (HCMUS Campus 2 fish pond).
-Current photos are temporarily stored in:
-`2025-12-14/measure 3 water samples 3 times/`

-TODO:
-- Move photos here when convenient.
-- Keep original timestamps (no edits).
+Photos are kept with original filenames and timestamps (no edits).

+Notes:
+- Some filenames may include duplicate extensions (e.g., .jpg.jpg).
+This does not affect the data.